-- a) the Whistleblower to first make a disclosure to ASIC; - b) at least 90 days to have passed since the Whistleblower made a disclosure to ASIC; - c) the Whistleblower does not have reasonable grounds to believe that action is being, or has been taken, by ASIC in relation to their disclosure; - d) the Whistleblower has reasonable grounds to believe that making a further disclosure is in the public interest; - e) before making the disclosure to the journalist or sitting member of parliament the Whistleblower has given written notice to ASIC that the Whistleblower intends to make a 'public interest disclosure'
+- a) the Whistleblower must have previously made a disclosure to ASIC or APRA or a body prescribed by regulation; - b) at least 90 days to have passed since the Whistleblower made a disclosure to the relevant body; - c) the Whistleblower does not have reasonable grounds to believe that action is being, or has been taken, by the relevant body in relation to their disclosure;

+- d) the Whistleblower has reasonable grounds to believe that making a further disclosure is in the public interest; - e) before making the disclosure to the journalist or member of parliament the Whistleblower has given written notice to the relevant body that: - a. contains sufficient information to enable relevant body to identify the Whistleblower's previous disclosure; and - b. states that the Whistleblower intends to make a 'public interest disclosure'; and - f) the information disclosed to the journalist or member of parliament is no greater than is necessary to inform them of the relevant misconduct or improper state of affairs or circumstances or contravention of legislation.